-Looking for cheap Batavia Air tickets?
+Looking for a cheap Batavia Air tickets?

 There are around 20 middle size and large airlines operating in Indonesia so it's always a good idea to compare prices before you buy a ticket.
 Being the biggest flight booking website in Indonesia, Tiket2 has up-to-date information about cheap promo tickets from all major low cost airlines.